-- Cross-shore winds – Not a preferable wind due to uncertain directional blows.
+- Cross-shore winds – Not preferable due to uncertain directional blows.
 Cross-Shore wind can end up pushing you sideways the beach, which will result in a long walk back to your belongings.

 - No wind – A glassy condition for perfect waves.

-Tides are controlled by the moon.
+The moon controls tides.
 Every day, there are two low and two high tides.
 Tides are very predictable and change by 51 minutes after each day.
-Tide size difference around the full moon has the largest severity change where high tides are extremely high and low tides extremely low.
-The worlds highest tides can be found in Canada, with tidal changes in 40 feet.
+Tide size difference around the full moon has the most substantial severity change where high tides are extremely high and low tides shallow.
+The worlds highest tides occur in Canada, with tidal changes in 40 feet.

 - Outgoing tide – A condition after the high tide, where the water levels are lowering at a beach.